Quantum Internet: Technologies, Protocols, and Research Challenges: Quantum Internet Fundamentals

 \textbf{Quantum Device:} A quantum device, often referred to as an \textit{end node}, is essentially a quantum computer capable of running specific quantum applications while connected to the quantum internet.
 These devices are equipped with quantum processors to handle the execution of quantum applications and quantum memories to manage incoming entangled quantum states.

 \textbf{Quantum links:} The quantum links are the quantum and classical channels that connect two neighbouring quantum repeaters or a quantum repeater and a quantum device.
 These links can be realised through fibre optic cables (represented as solid lines) or via free-space communication (represented as dotted lines), commonly used in ground-satellite networks, as shown in Figure~\ref{fig:network}.

 Because of current technology limitations, the generation of EPR pairs between neighbouring components is a probabilistic process, whose success rate depends on the specific technology used and the distance between the nodes, but in general is rather small ($\ll 0.5$).
-This aspect highlights the inherent variability and complexity in the structure of quantum networks.